 Favourite attractions and activities from our first family trip to London, England in 2010.

-For our favourite family-friendly things to do in London, see London with Kids – 14 Favourite Attractions and Activities and Emma’s Favourite Things: London for a kid’s point of view.
+For our favourite family-friendly things to do in London, see London with Kids – 14 Favourite Attractions and Activities, Emma’s Favourite Things: London for a kid’s point of view and the United Kingdom category for all of our family travel experiences in the UK.

 Everyone knows what an amazing city London is but many would be surprised to learn that it is also a great destination for families.
-In March, 2010 we spent 10 days in London, England sightseeing, theatre-going and visiting friends.
+We spent 10 days in London, England when our daughters were young sightseeing, theatre-going and visiting friends.

 51 Buckingham Gate Hotel